BleuLlama/LL530/Firmware/README.md

     -rw-r--r-- 1 root 33881 Sep 22  2016 /usr/lib/python2.7/dist-packages/serial/tools/miniterm.py

-Your system may have python 3 installed so the path might be something like this instead:
+Your system probably also has python 3 installed so the path might be something like this instead:

     # ls -l /usr/lib/python3/dist-packages/serial/tools/miniterm.py

+## Notes about determining your LL530 serial port

-5. And to find out where your LL530 is connected, you can use the list_ports tool provided by python's serial library like so:
+And to find out where your LL530 is connected, you can use the list_ports tool provided by python's serial library like so:

     # python /usr/lib/python2.7/dist-packages/serial/tools/list_ports.py -v